Fourcade

 In carrying out their various activities members of the group also simply enjoy time spent in our fascinating natural environment.

 On the last Friday of each month the Fourcade Botanical Group leads a ramble.
-Members of the public are welcome to join in the walk: contact Caryl Logie 083 529-5410 or Margie Middleton 083 658-3472 to check the 9:30 a.m. meeting point.
+Members of the public are welcome to join in the walk: contact Valda Barratt 084 921 8984 or Charles Hansen 083 324 8745 to check the 9:30 a.m. meeting point.
 It is usually outside the entrance to the St Francis Bay Golf course in Lyme Road (South) but could be in Cape St Francis or on St Francis Links.

 Armed with a list of flowering indigenous plants the group heads off for an interesting morning.
 There are a number of reserves in the area as well as farms and each month the group goes to a different location.

-Pictured is Margie leading a ramble on the airpark.
+Pictured is the late Margie Middleton leading a ramble on the airpark.